siderolabs/sidero/website/content/docs/v0.3/Configuration/serverclasses.md

 # Server Classes

 Server classes are a way to group distinct server resources.
-The "qualifiers" key allows the administrator to specify criteria upon which to group these servers.
+The `qualifiers` and `selector` keys allow the administrator to specify criteria upon which to group these servers.
+If both of these keys are missing, the server class matches all servers that it is watching.
+If both of these keys define requirements, these requirements are combined (logical `AND`).

+## `selector`

+`selector` groups server resources by their labels.
+The [Kubernetes documentation][label-selector-docs] has more information on how to use this field.

+## `qualifiers`

-There are currently three keys: `cpu`, `systemInformation`, and `labelSelectors`.
+There are currently two keys: `cpu`, `systemInformation`.
 Each of these keys accepts a list of entries.
-The top level keys are a "logical AND", while the lists under each key are a "logical OR".
+The top level keys are a "logical `AND`", while the lists under each key are a "logical `OR`".
 Qualifiers that are not specified are not evaluated.

 An example: